 - The annual cycle for inventory preparation contains meetings of the inventory group and meetings of governmental and other data suppliers with the OE.
-In these meetings the activities, responsibilities and schedule for the inventory preparation process are being organised and determined. - Regular meetings within the Office of Environment (OE) in particular between Heike Summer (project manager) and Andreas Gstöhl (head of the Environmental Protection unit / head of the inventory group / quality manager) take place.
+In these meetings the activities, responsibilities and schedule for the inventory preparation process are being organised and determined. - Regular meetings within the Office of Environment (OE) in particular between Heike Summer (project manager) and Helmut Kindle Director of the Office of Environment/quality manager) take place.
 Beside technical issues also political topics are discussed.
 As needed, important information is referred to the department or ministry.
-In addition to these regular meetings between Andreas Gstöhl and Helmut Kindle (chief officer/ national focal point) take place as well.